The Lodge Wadjemup: A first look at Rottnest Island’s refreshed resort

 There are fireplaces and underfloor heating throughout the restaurant, primed for cosy winter escapes.

 With nature Rotto’s main draw, there’s little need for other facilities; activities from Segway tours to sunset sails to skydiving are available around the island, and an old-school cinema, mini golf and games zone is nearby.
-The Lodge Wadjemup will open a pool and cultural gathering ground in April.
+The Lodge Wadjemup opened a pool and cultural gathering ground in mid-May.

 The neutral-toned rooms offer a calming stay.

-For now, The Lodge Wadjemup has 63 refurbished rooms – a mix of heritage and 1970s bones – but come April, another 46 swish poolside rooms will open.
+The Lodge Wadjemup has 63 refurbished rooms – a mix of heritage and 1970s bones – and has now opened another 46 swish Poolside rooms.

-The heritage courtyard rooms have a similar style, smaller size (and price), and while the absence of air conditioning is noticeable, it’s not a deal breaker.
+The heritage courtyard rooms have a similar style and smaller size (and price), and while the absence of air conditioning is noticeable, it’s not a deal breaker.
 Fling open doors upon arrival to welcome in the breeze.
-By night, leave glass doors open, knowing the secondary, louvered wooden French doors are unopenable from the outside.
+By night, leave glass doors open, knowing the secondary, louvred wooden French doors are unopenable from the outside.

 Wadjemup is what the traditional Whadjuk Noongar people call Rottnest, and subtle nods to the Aboriginal heritage are dotted throughout, via artwork and welcome cards; there’s more to come once stage two opens.